keithbsmiley-other/emilysite/_posts/2021-2-10-humoral-medicine.md

 Don’t bite my head off yet, Ayruveda coaches.
 While there are similarities between Western humoral medicine and Aryuvedic medicine (they arrived at around the same time in ancient history, for example), I could make a very, very strong case that Aryuvedic medicine was/is way more advanced than Western humoral medicine…like way more advanced.
 “India has a rich history of traditional system of medicine based upon six systems, out of which Ayurveda stands to be the most ancient, most widely accepted, practiced and flourished indigenous system of medicine.[^59]

-Sidenote: Ancient Egyptian and Indian medicine were so advanced it’s pretty mind-blowing.
+Sidenote: Ancient Egyptian and Indian medicine were so advanced.
+It’s pretty mind-blowing.
 Ancient Egypt had some seriously impressive medical treatments written out on papyri you can find even today.[^60] Traditional Ayruvedic disciplines understood the importance of separating internal medicine from treatment of psychological disorders.
-They understood there was a different between pediatric treatment and geriatric treatment.
+They understood there was a difference between pediatric treatment and geriatric treatment.
 You guys, ancient India had Ear, Nose, and Throat doctors.

 I realize I’m on a bit of a tangent at this point, but it is *really* interesting.

 ## Fin

 This blog won’t always be this history heavy.
 It’s just bonkers to me that something created by ancient beings thousands of years ago still has such an important role to play in our lives today.
-I find it comforting that human history follows us around like a friendly shadow.
+I find it comforting that human history follows us around like a friendly ghost.
 It constantly reminds us to learn from our mistakes, to hold on to knowledge that works, and not be afraid to adapt and evolve that knowledge to progress society in a positive direction.

 Humoral medicine—founded in different ancient cultures all over the world— and humoral dieting are nothing new.
 It’s literally ancient knowledge.
 It was the foundation of encouraging balanced meals and complex flavor profiles.
 It laid the ground work for alternative medicine that has adapted and evolved for thousands of years.
 And even through all that evolution and learning, its footprint is still so incredibly prevalent in our lives.